 In the depression stage, the fighting of denial, anger and bargaining stops: it is the beginning of adjustment to the reality of profound loss, the start of letting go.

-This is characterised by deep sadness, missing and yearning, or emotional overwhelm resulting in an emotional blankness.
+This is characterised by deep sadness, missing and yearning, or feeling overwhelmed, resulting in emotional blankness.
 The energy for emotions, thinking and physical tasks is greatly reduced.
 The smallest task can feel like a great effort.

 One aspect of grieving not described by Elisabeth Kübler-Ross, but which I have witnessed many times, emerges most clearly in the depression stage: loss of identity.
 The question of identity arises because of the enormity of the adjustment: if I am no longer the deceased person’s wife / husband / partner (etc.), then who am I?
 What is my role in life now?
 This question can arise not only in the event of a physical death, but on the death of a relationship, a break-up or divorce.
 It is also true of someone who, for reasons of severe injury or illness, undergoes a significant physical change: if I no longer have this limb, or can no longer walk unaided, or can no longer participate in my favourite activity, then who am I now?
 In the depression stage, the grieving person understands the weight of the question, and that it can no longer be avoided.